-Steve became a member of the Shadowplayers in 2001.
-Prior to becoming a member he was involved in the Raleigh theatre scene and was training in Medieval style combat.
-Once he became me a full time Shadow Player he studied renaissance weapons, old school masters of defense and became proficient in the different styles of the period.
-Steve became the groups Artistic/Managing Director in 2008.
-In 2009 Steve was asked to become the ‘real’ pirate mascot for East Carolina University Pirates, a position he holds to this day.
-Steve has acted as fight choreographer for numerous theatrical and film productions and also teaches stage combat.
-Steve is still heavily involved in theatre and performs on stage when not traveling with the Shadow Players.
+Steve became a member of the Shadow Players in 2001.
+Prior to becoming a member, he was involved in the Raleigh theatre scene, and was training in Medieval style combat.
+Once he became a full-time Shadow Player, he studied Renaissance weapons, old school masters of defense, and became proficient in the different styles of the period.
+Steve became the group’s Artistic/Managing Director in 2008.
+In 2009, Steve was asked to become the ‘real’ pirate mascot for East Carolina University Pirates, a position he holds to this day.
+Steve has acted as fight choreographer for numerous theatrical and film productions, and also teaches stage combat.
+Steve is still heavily involved in theatre, and performs on stage when not traveling with the Shadow Players.
 He’s extremely proud of this group for the hard work and dedication each member shows at every event, be it large or small.
 Our safety record speaks for itself, not to mention the smiles on the faces of our audience members after each performance!

 (A.K.A.
 Caitlin Murrell)